DevTaube/copper.rs/README.md

 }
 ```

 Then, when built, a directory with a `.wasm`-file and a `<crate-name>.js` (and other files) will be generated.
-Make this folder accessible to your webpage, as well as `copper.js` (download directly from the lastest release from the repository).
+Make this folder accessible to your webpage, as well as `copper.js` (download the file directly from the lastest release [from the repository](https://github.com/devtaube/copper.rs)).

 (example for your webpage)
 ```html